 - A physical therapist who is well-versed in the treatment of CRPS or other complex, painful conditions.

 You can find physical therapists who have these and other credentials by using Find a PT, the online tool built by the American Physical Therapy Association to help you search for physical therapists with specific clinical expertise in your geographic area.

-- When you contact a physical therapy clinic for an appointment, ask about the physical therapists' experience in helping people with painful conditions.
+- When you contact a physical therapy clinic for an appointment, ask about the physical therapists' experience in helping people with CRPS or other painful conditions.

 The following articles provide some of the best scientific evidence for the treatment of CRPS.
 The articles report recent research and give an overview of the standards of practice both in the United States and internationally.
-The article titles are linked either to a PubMed* abstract of the article or to free full text, so that you can read it or print out a copy to bring with you to your health care provider.
+The articles link to a PubMed* abstract of the article, which may offer the free full text so that you can read it or print out a copy to bring with you to your health care provider.

 Graded Motor Imagery.
 Graded Motor Imagery website: http://www.gradedmotorimagery.com/.
 Accessed October 27, 2020.

 Birklein F, Dimova V. Complex regional pain syndrome–up-to-date.
 Pain Rep. 2017;2(6):e624.
 Article Summary in PubMed.

 den Hollander M, Goossens M, de Jong, et al. Expose or protect?
 A randomized controlled trial of exposure in vivo vs pain-contingent treatment as usual in patients with complex regional pain syndrome type 1.
 Pain.
 2016;157(10):2318–2329.
 Article Summary in PubMed.